-To facilitate collaboration, it is necessary to clarify each organisation’s rights, responsibilities, tasks, expectations, and decision-making powers in relation to the CIS.
-For example, while one organisation may host the CIS - making them the managing authority and data controller, responsible for things such as system maintenance, data security - in a collaborative setting, some of these responsibilities may be shared across organisations.
+To facilitate collaboration, it is necessary to clarify each organisation’s rights, responsibilities, tasks, expectations, and decision-making powers in relation to collaborative information management.
+For example, while one organisation may host a CIS – hence becoming the managing authority and data controller, responsible for things such as system maintenance, data security – in a collaborative setting, some of these responsibilities may be shared across organisations.

 What does it mean to take responsibility for data in collaborative situations?

 Who is responsible for notifying all parties concerned in case of a data breach?

 Are any data sharing agreements and joint data controller arrangements revisited on an on-going basis to determine how they should be updated to reflect any changes in relationships?

 The exchange of information in the disaster relief sector has become very complex.
 There are many actors and many new actors, yet processes of exchanging information have not changed substantially and are often ad hoc and negotiated on a case-by-case basis.
 Often, there is more information than necessary while at the same time the relevant information that a particular stakeholder requires might not be available.
 Many parties argue that these processes of information sharing and exchange need to be better coordinated.
 The challenge lies in ‘creating an information infrastructure that is sufficiently flexible to manage the dynamic exchange of information among the participating entities in an inter-organisational system, but sufficiently ordered to ensure that the relevant information gets to the responsible parties in valid format and in time to support effective action’ (Bjerge et al 2016: 3)